UsageLinks and learning materials about the rules governing English diction and idiom

 Usage is the general term for highly specific rules about how we use words that are determined by convention (common or traditional practice) rather than the more generally applicable rules of grammar, such as those governing verb tense or subject-verb agreement.
 Rules of usage often have little to do with logic, and in fact can sometimes be illogical and inconsistent.

-List of Common Errors in English Usage (PDF): A long list of specific errors in diction and idiom commonly made by native speakers of English
+Common Errors in English Usage: An extensive list of specific errors in diction and idiom commonly made by native speakers of English

 Practical English Usage by Michael Swan: My go-to reference tome for many years regarding usage issues